How To Write A Motivation Letter

 A well-written motivation letter should come with a precise and clear structure with three elements:

 • Introduction: The introduction of the motivation letter should be able to grab the reader's attention and introduce yourself.
-You can include your personal story or an anecdote or state your purpose for writing.
+You can include your personal story, an anecdote, or state your purpose for writing.

 • Main Body: The main body of your motivation letter should be divided into two or three paragraphs, each focusing on a different aspect of your qualifications and experiences.
 For example, you can discuss your academic achievements, extracurricular activities, or research experience.